Soakaways and Membranes

 With load ratings of up to 85 tonnes vertically and an industry-leading 18 tonnes laterally, Rainsmart systems are suitable for all types of applications including infiltration (soakaways), attenuation (controlled discharge), and retention (rainwater recycling).
 You can learn more about each of these different types of stormwater management in our Soakaways Guides & Tips Section.

-In addition to Rainsmart crates we also stock the Aquavoid and the Polystorm systems, both of which are also available in pedestrian or vehicle loading options should you wish to position your soakaway under a driveway or road.
+In addition to Rainsmart crates we also stock Polystorm systems, which are also available in pedestrian or vehicle loading options should you wish to position your soakaway under a driveway or road.

 The one problem that soakaway crates traditionally present both to merchants and installers is on-site storage and distribution.
 Crates are bulky items that take up a lot of space, so often installers will order them just prior to installation in order to save valuable space on site.
 Rainsmart’s innovative soakaway systems are available in a flat pack option for easy assembly on site.